-All applicants must have completed a baccalaureate degree from a regionally accredited institution and a minimum undergraduate cumulative grade point average of 3.0 on a 4.0 scale for the MBA and M.Ed. programs, and 2.5 on a 4.0 scale for the M.S.L., M.S.S.A., and M.A.S.M. programs.
+All applicants must have completed a baccalaureate degree from a regionally accredited institution and a minimum undergraduate cumulative grade point average (GPA) of 2.5 on a 4.0 scale for the M.Ed. programs and a 3.0 on a 4.0 scale for all other graduate programs.